 Strengthening Eye Health Holistically and Naturally

-Consuming a clean, whole foods diet is essential – with local and organic food consumer as much as possible.
-Fried and Grilled foods (though so delicious – yum) are free radical forming.
+Consuming a clean, whole foods diet is essential – with local and organic foods as much as possible.
+Fried and grilled foods are free radical forming.
 Processed goods and alcohol have the same end result.
-High amount of free radical damage in the body put a strain on the immune system, bring about more inflammation and over time may result in damage and degeneration to the eyes.
+A high amount of free radical damage in the body puts a strain on the immune system, brings about more inflammation and over time may result in damage and degeneration to the eyes.

 There are many types of foods that can be eaten that aid in developing and keeping healthy eye function.
 These foods include the following;

 - Tomatoes, in their varying forms, have been shown to be very beneficial for eye health – unprocessed